keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 ## Preparing for RDS Installation

-The database that we opted to use was MS SQL Server 2016 SP2.
+Sitecore stores all of it's state in a set of Databases.
+The database platform that we opted to use was MS SQL Server 2016 SP2.
 This was well supported by the Vendor, the clients team and also RDS.

 To get things working, we needed to work through a few issues.